Employee Search Results

 Miller's other principal interest is editing, publishing and performing the music of Keith Gates.
 She and her husband are the caretakers of Gates' musical ouevre, and they are gratified to see his works achieving worldwide recognition.
 In the past year, international sales have surpassed domestic.

 Miller holds degrees in piano performance from the University of Oklahoma and the University of Illinois.
-Her teachers include Edward Gates, Kenneth Drake, and Ian Hobson.
-She has taught at Henderson State University, Ouachita Baptist University, McNeese State University, SUNY Potsdam - Crane School of Music, New England Music Camp and Blue Lake Fine Arts Camp.
+She graduated from OU with highest honors, and was the Outstanding Senior in the College of Fine Arts.
+At Illinois she was a graduate assistant in accompanying and worked in the studio of William Warfield, among others.
+Her teachers included Edward Gates, Kenneth Drake, and Ian Hobson.
+She has done post-graduate work at Michigan State University and the University of Southern California.
+Miller has taught at Henderson State University, Ouachita Baptist University, McNeese State University, SUNY Potsdam, and Blue Lake Fine Arts Camp.
 She is a member of Pi Kappa Lambda and Music Teachers National Association.
-At McNeese she received SAI - Beta Chi's Outstanding Faculty Award as well as the Henry Alexander and BankOne endowed professorships.
+As a tenured associate professor at McNeese, she received SAI - Beta Chi's Outstanding Faculty Award, as well as the Henry Alexander and Bank One endowed professorships.
 She was a soloist three times with the Lake Charles Symphony.

 Miller lives in Potsdam with her husband, two children, two cats, and two dogs.